jceb/vmux/README.md

 # Features

 * Each `tmux` session has its own editor session
+* One global editor session can be started
 * Suports [gvim, vim](http://vim.org/) and [neovim](http://neovim.org/)
 * Seamless integration with `gvim`, `vim` and `nvim` through wrapper scripts that directly call `vmux` - keep your muscle's memory :-)
-* Once a session has been started in one editor, e.g. `nvim`, the session will be reused even if the other editor is called, e.g. `vim`
+* Once a session has been started in one editor, e.g. `nvim`, the session will be reused even if another editor is called, e.g. `vim`
 * A new session is started if the old session doesn't exist anymore
-* One global editor session and multiple local sessions are supported
-* Select tmux pane with vim automatically for local sessions
+* Automatically select tmux pane running the local or global vim session

 # Installation